How to Make Strawberry Mango Sangria

 Next stir in the Vodka, Orange Liqueur, and Merlot into your pitcher.
 Then refrigerate for a very minimum of 8 hours!
 I recommend you refrigerate for a minimum of 24 hours for the best tasting Strawberry Mango Sangria that is perfectly balanced.

-Finally before serving add 3-4 frozen grapes (use ice if you don’t have grapes) to each serving glass.
-Now pour Sangria over the frozen grapes or ice in each glass.
+Finally before serving add 3-4 ice cubes to each serving glass.
+Now pour Sangria over the ice in each glass.